PrivateBin/PrivateBin/INSTALL.md

   - mcrypt extension
   - com_dotnet extension

-  Mcrypt nees to be able to access `/dev/urandom`.
+  Mcrypt needs to be able to access `/dev/urandom`.
 This means if `open_basedir` is set, it must include this file.
 - GD extension
 - (optional) a database supported by [PDO](https://secure.php.net/manual/book.pdo.php)
 - ability to create files and folders in the installation directory and the PATH